zhangjbig/GlioSeg_Net/README.md

 The code was developed on top of the excellent [nnU-Net library](https://github.com/MIC-DKFZ/nnUNet).
 This readme only provides a targeted introduction around our network.
 You can refer to the original files of nnU-Net for more detailed instructions on installation, usage, and common Q&A.

+You can view the network structure of GlioSeg-Net iin './nnunet/network_architecture/generic_UNet.py' and the corresponding trainer in './nnunet/training/network_training/nnUNetTrainerV2.py'

+For Windows systems, please correctly configure the path required for nnU-Net in './nnunet/paths.py'.

 # Installation
 GlioSeg-Net has been tested on Linux (Ubuntu 16, 18 and 20; centOS, RHEL) and windows(windows10, windows11).
 We do not provide support for other operating systems.